a-domingu/tbcnn2/documentation/Instructions.md

 ## What does the program do?

 This program is meant to receive different Python files, and train a Convolutional Neural Network (CNN) to detect patterns.
+The training of the CNN is based on the Abstract Syntax Tree (AST) of the source code.
+To train the CNN, we previously transform each node of the AST into a vector.

 *so far, it can only dettect generators, but our intention is to be able to detect more patterns (wrapper, decorator, observer...)*.

 Once you trained the CNN to detect a specific pattern, you will get as output a folder named as the pattern (for example `generator`).
 This folder will contain each of the matrices and vectors that are necessary to detect patterns in code.
+These matrices and vectors should have a good accurary in the validation to be able to detect patterns in code.

 In your directory it will be a folder called `params` that contains the `generator` subfolder.
 If the CNN is trained to detect a new pattern, a new subfolder named as the pattern will be created in the folder `params`.